 This approach can be called as empirical method.
-Here we analyze the existing legal political and administrative institutions and their functioning as per the rules laid down- one can study the working of the state government by referring to the constitutional provisions.
-Indian constitution is a lengthy document are one of the reasons its lengthy nature is the provision of three list system providing for the powers of the centre and the states.
+Here we analyze the existing legal political and administrative institutions and their functioning.
+As per the rules laid down- one can study the working of the state government by referring to the constitutional provisions.
+Indian constitution is a lengthy document and one of the reasons its lengthy nature is the provision of three list system providing for the powers of the centre and the states.
 While in some federal countries, the powers of centre are listed and non listed powers go to the states automatically.
 In other types, the powers of the state are listed giving non listed powers to centre but India because of its peculiar nature - to avoid any confusion about the role of centre and its predominant position has a detailed list.
 To stress the dominant role of the centre the concurrent list is provided.
 This list has the powers not listed either in the centre list state list.
 The constitution provides in case of both the centre and the states wanting a particular power listed in the concurrent list, the centres will prevail.
 This provision has not been going well with many states which are demanding more powers and autonomy.
-With the coalition govts, at the centre and its dependence on the state govt which are ruled by the regional political parties the functioning of he federal structure has taken all together new turn.
+With the coalition govts. at the centre and its dependence on the state govt which are ruled by the regional political parties the functioning of the federal structure has taken all together new turn.

-Economy & FDI (NRI):
+Economy & FDI (NRI) :

-For instance the foreign trade and commerce is earmarked to the centre but now a days it is not uncommon for the chief ministers to different states to directly appeal to people of their states settled in foreign countries to care and invest in their respective states - It is almost an accepted convention that the NR I (Non Residents Indian) we invited to invest and participate in the economic development of a particular state from where they hail.
-The initiative is taken by the state govt. by possing the centre.
-The economic compulsions the demand of market economy which insist.
-The libelization of foreign flow of funds has made the centre the line of the states in their venture to attract funds from NRI of their particular states.
-But the constitution has clearly Earmarked the power of foreign trade to centre.
+For instance the foreign trade and commerce is earmarked to the centre but now a days it is not uncommon for the chief ministers of different states to directly appeal to people of their states settled in foreign countries to come and invest in their respective states.
+It is almost an accepted convention that the N R I (Non Resident Indian) were invited to invest and participate in the economic development of a particular state from where they hail.
+The initiative is taken by the state govt. by passing the centre.
+The economic compulsions, the demand of market economy which insists the liberalization of foreign flow of funds has made the centre the line of the states in their venture to attract funds from N R I of their particular states.
+But the Constitution has clearly earmarked the power of foreign trade to centre.
 So a study of this changed position can be made.
-The position of states exercising power is quite visible not only in inviting foreign funds but in three fields as well.
+The position of states exercising power is quite visible not only in inviting foreign funds but in other fields as well.
 This phenomenon, became more explicit soon after Nehru's death.

-Role of Chief Minister:
+Role of Chief Minister :